casangi/casadocs/docs/tasks/task_plotweather.rst

    weather table; estimates opacity.

-   Generates opacity estimates from both the weather data and a seasonal model.By default the returned opacity is the mean of these predictions, but this can be adjusted with seasonal_weight.
+   Generates opacity estimates from both the weather data and a seasonal model.
+By default the returned opacity is the mean of these predictions, but this can be adjusted with seasonal_weight.
    Please note that the opacity determined in this manner is only a rough estimate which could propagate to an error when bootstrapping the flux density.

    These methods and models are described in detail in `EVLA Memo 143 <https://library.nrao.edu/public/memos/evla/EVLAM_143.pdf>`__ , `VLA